Differences between fixed and adjustable loans

-Early in a fixed-rate loan, most of your payment pays interest, and a significantly smaller percentage toward principal.
-The amount paid toward your principal amount increases up gradually each month.
+When you first take out a fixed-rate mortgage loan, most of the payment goes toward interest.
+The amount applied to your principal amount increases up gradually each month.

-You can choose a fixed-rate loan to lock in a low rate.
-People select fixed-rate loans because interest rates are low and they wish to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
-Call C2 Financial Corporation at (727) 478-2797 to discuss how we can help.
+You can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers select these types of loans when interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call C2 Financial Corporation at (727) 478-2797 for details.

-ARMs most often feature the lowest rates toward the beginning of the loan.
-They usually guarantee that rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
+You've likely read about 5/1 or 3/1 ARMs.
 In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are often best for people who anticipate moving in three or five years.
-These types of ARMs most benefit borrowers who plan to move before the loan adjusts.
+It then adjusts every year.
+These loans are fixed for a number of years (3 or 5), then they adjust.
+Loans like this are often best for borrowers who expect to move within three or five years.
+These types of ARMs most benefit people who plan to sell their house or refinance before the loan adjusts.

-Most borrowers who choose ARMs do so because they want to take advantage of lower introductory rates and don't plan to stay in the house longer than the initial low-rate period.
-ARMs can be risky when property values go down and borrowers cannot sell their home or refinance.
+Most borrowers who choose ARMs choose them when they want to get lower introductory rates and don't plan to stay in the home for any longer than the introductory low-rate period.
+ARMs can be risky when housing prices go down because homeowners can get stuck with rates that go up if they cannot sell or refinance at the lower property value.

 Have questions about mortgage loans?
 Call us at (727) 478-2797.
 It's our job to answer these questions and many others, so we're happy to help!